Sheep-y/Attack-Improvement-Mod/README.md

 Hmm, now I need to show the modified hit chance.
 (Re-learn algebra and coded perhaps the most complicated formula in all BattleTech mods.)

 Eventually I fixed the two bugs I intended to fix, plus fixing vehicle called shot.
 (Fixed in 1.2.0 beta, two months after AIM is released.)
 When I am mostly done, game updates 1.1 landed just the day before I plan to release, and it changed how called shot works.
-Took me two whole days to update the mod, before I went back to enjoy the game.
+Took me two days to update the mod, before I went back to enjoy the game.

 Or so I hoped.

 In reality, I now see game bugs everywhere, and many many ways to improve the game.
 I want to fix Multi-Target back out.
 I want to fix the paper doll.
 I want to see more information.
 I want to colour the lines and open source it.
-LadyAlekto of RogueTech also *helpfully* reported more game bug in form of feature wishes.
+LadyAlekto of RogueTech also *helpfully* reported more game bugs in form of feature wishes.

 All the bug fixes and new features and enhancements is much bigger than what I originally envisioned.
 Even as I tie up AIM version 2.0, the ever expanding idea list grow at an even greater pace.
 If there is an end in sight, it is an abrupt one when a game that I like better come out, such as Phoenix Point.

 This is the story of how I went from "stay away from BattleTech" to "wrote 3500 lines of BattleTech mod" in three month's time.
 Now let me see whether Paradox is hiring remote freelancer.

 # Learn to Mod